nvella88/blockchain-casino/documentation/design_pattern_desicions.md

 ## Withdrawal Pattern
 Sending funds to other contracts may impose several unnecessary risks to the sender.
 The recipient might purposely throw exceptions in its fallback function in order to deplete the funds of its callers or the sender might run out of gas.
 When paying multiple recipients, the process might crash halfway through the list, allowing the method to be called again or not having the paid recipient list properly updated.
 This can allow a recipient to be paid indefinitely until the sender's funds are depleted.

 A safer approach is to create a function, allowing users to withdraw funds.
-In the developed system, players who are eligible for withdrawal will have Wei transferred to their address.
+In the developed system, players who are eligible for withdrawal will have Wei transferred to their address ([source](https://medium.com/@i6mi6/solidty-smart-contracts-design-patterns-ecfa3b1e9784)).

 ```solidity
 // Winnings are not paid automatically, instead the users call the withdraw function.